AbhiAnanthEcon/AbhiAnanthEcon.github.io/_pages/about.md

 I am a PhD candidate in the department of Economics at Cornell University.

-My research focuses on econometric problems arising in networks and industrial organization.
+I am an econometrician focusing on problems arising in networks and industrial organization.

 In my job market paper, I study the optimal allocation of a limited number of vaccines among members of a networked population in the presence of spillovers.